zdimension/blog/_posts/2023-12-23-calculator-review-burroughs-c3155.md

 Next, we have the four main LSI chips, clockwise:
 - a [Rockwell NRD2256](https://wiki.calcverse.net/index.php/Rockwell_NRD2256) keypad decoder
 - a [Rockwell DC2266](https://commons.wikimedia.org/wiki/File:DC2266.jpg) decimal point manager
-- a [Rockwell AU2271](https://wiki.calcverse.net/index.php/Rockwell_AU2271) arithmetic unit/register store (the QT-8D used the AU2276)
+- a [Rockwell AU2271](https://wiki.calcverse.net/index.php/Rockwell_AU2271) arithmetic unit/register store
-- a [Rockwell AC2261](https://wiki.calcverse.net/index.php/Rockwell_AC2261) control logic unit (the QT-8D used the AC2266)
+- a [Rockwell AC2261](https://wiki.calcverse.net/index.php/Rockwell_AC2261) control logic unit

+> In the original version of this post, I indicated that the QT-8D, that the Burroughs model clones, used the AU2276 and AC2266 chips.
+The information came from [this website](http://www.vintagecalculators.com/html/sharp_qt-8d.html), which cited the [a 1969 edition of *Electronics*](https://www.worldradiohistory.com/Archive-Electronics/60s/69/Electronics-1969-03-17.pdf) (page 204) as a source.
+It seems that either the magazine made a mistake, or the choice of chips changed during the development of the product: the QT-8D did indeed use the AU2271 and AC2261 chip.
+This is also mentioned on the QT-8D's [Wikipedia page](https://en.wikipedia.org/wiki/Sharp_QT-8D#cite_note-12).
+{: .prompt-info }

 In the bottom left, we have:
 - a Rockwell CG2341 clock generator with its star-shaped heatsink
 - a [Hitachi HD3103](https://www.oldcalculatormuseum.com/t-hitachihd31xxdata.pdf) chip that provides 5 MOSFETs

+A detailed reverse-engineering of the calculator's internals can be found in [this article](https://www.righto.com/2020/12/reverse-engineering-early-calculator.html) by Ken Shirriff.

 Notice how the chips are packaged in ceramic instead of the nowadays more usual black plastic.